globaldothealth/monkeypox/README.md

 The [archives](archives) folder contains dated JSON and CSV files.
 They are currently uploaded manually; regularly and automatically updated data sets live in an (currently private) S3 bucket.

+The analytics folder contains scripts that use the curated data set.
+This currently includes an R file that finds the risk of re-identification based on curated data.

 There is also a daily briefing report generated from this data at https://www.monkeypox.global.health

 ## Getting the data